mundstein/PointedBButton/README.md

 License
 -------

 Copyright for BButton (c) 2013 Mathieu Bolard.
-All rights reserved. </br>
+All rights reserved. <br />
-Copyright (c) 2013, Sascha Mundstein.
+Copyright PointedBButton (c) 2013, Sascha Mundstein.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: